 Objective: Evaluate long-term safety and efficacy of etanercept treatment in patients with ankylosing spondylitis (AS).

-Results: A total of 257/277 patients (92%) enrolled in the OLE.
-After up to 192 weeks of treatment with etanercept, the most common AEs were injection site reactions, headaches, and diarrhea.
+Results: A total of 257 of 277 patients (92%) enrolled in the OLE.
+After up to 192 weeks of treatment with etanercept, the most common AEs were injection site reactions, headaches and diarrhoea.
 The exposure-adjusted rate of SAEs was 0.08 per patient-year.
 The rate of infections was 1.1 per patient-year, and the rate for serious infections was 0.02 per patient-year.
 No deaths were reported.
 Of patients who received etanercept in both the RCT and OLE and were still in the trial, 71% were ASAS20 responders at week 96, and 81% were responders at week 192.
 ASAS 5/6 response rates were 61% at week 96 and 60% at week 144, and partial remission response rates were 41% at week 96 and 44% at week 192.
 Placebo patients who switched to etanercept in the OLE showed similar patterns of efficacy maintenance.

-Conclusion: Etanercept was well tolerated for up to 192 weeks in patients with AS, with no unexpected AEs or SAEs observed.
+Conclusions: Etanercept was well tolerated for up to 192 weeks in patients with AS, with no unexpected AEs or SAEs observed.
 No deaths were reported.
 Improvements in the signs and symptoms of AS were maintained for up to 192 weeks.

 Statistics from Altmetric.com

 Funding: This study was funded by Immunex Corporation, a wholly owned subsidiary of Amgen Inc., and by Wyeth Pharmaceuticals.